How to stand on a skateboard

 Beware that your life is very precious.
 You don’t want to neglect the safety measures that will save your life.
 There is a high risk of falling from the skateboard.
 It can cause some serious injury.
 So it is necessary to take safety measures before you start to move on your skateboard

-Choosing shoes:
+Choosing Shoes:

 Wear shoes that are not too loose on your feet or else you might lose balance.
 For a beginner, it is necessary to use skate shoes made especially for skateboarding.

-Safety gear:
+Safety Gear:

 Wear a safety helmet so that it protects you from injuries to the head.
 Put on knee and elbow pads and wrist guards.
 It is super important to take this safety measure.

-Grip tape:
+Grip Tape:

 Grip tape is a gritty sand papery layer applied on your skateboard’s deck so that your shoes can grip the board.
 It helps to maintain your balance and prevents you from falling